loader

 Tier 2 Account Savings account for voluntary savings with flexibility in withdrawals Tax benefits are not available.
 Can withdraw without limitations Rs250 per contribution Total flexibility, with no limitations regarding withdrawals or contributions

-It is an NPS Scheme in India is available to all Indian citizens, which includes non-resident Indians (NRIs) who are between the ages of 18 to 70.
+It is an National Pension System Scheme available to all Indian citizens, which includes non-resident Indians (NRIs) who are between the ages of 18 to 70.
 To be eligible to participate in the scheme, a person must adhere to the requirements of KYC (Know Your Customer) guidelines established by the government.
 As opposed to other pension schemes that are regulated by the government, the NPS has no higher income threshold as salaried or self-employed persons can sign up for it.
 Two kinds of NPS accounts are Tier I and Tier II, with the latter being compulsory for retirement and tax benefits.

-One of the main benefits of NPS is New Pension Scheme is the possibility of high returns.
+One of the main benefits of the NPS Scheme in India is the possibility of high returns.
 NPS is a blend of government bonds, equity, and corporate debt investment.
 The equity exposure of the NPS is limited to 75%.
 This means stability and high returns in comparison to traditional retirement plans such as Public Provident Fund (PPF) or Employee Provident Fund (EPF).
 In the past, the NPS has yielded annual returns that range from 8%-10 percent, but these returns aren't 100% guaranteed as they are tied to market conditions.

 Interest Rate in National Pension Scheme in India